 Stroll St. Patrick’s Street.
 St. Patrick’s Street is Cork’s Grafton Street.
 It’s where all the shopping happens!
 Even if you don’t buy anything, it’s fun to stroll down a city’s high streets and people watch and just pop into stores.

-Dingle is the most Southwestern of Ireland’s towns.
+Dingle is the most Southwestern of Ireland’s towns and is one of the prettiest towns in Ireland.
 While it may seem a bit out of the way, it’s worth it to come down to one of Ireland’s most beautiful seaside towns.

 The most important thing to do while in Dingle is to complete the Slea Head Drive on the Dingle peninsula.
 While you can complete the circuit by car in just a few hours, give yourself at least a half-day to get out and enjoy the sites and scenic views along the way!